 Rankings of Optometry Schools and Colleges

 The Association of Schools and Colleges of Optometry (ASCO) does not rank or endorse any ranking of the accredited schools and colleges of optometry in the 50 States, Puerto Rico and Canada.
 In addition, ASCO does not provide information and data to any entity claiming to rank the schools and colleges of optometry or participate in any other way with such entities.

 Optometry school and college applicants are urged to make their own determinations regarding the suitability of a school or college including visiting the schools and colleges’ official websites and gathering information regarding applicant profiles, class size, prerequisite courses, NBEO pass rates, faculty-student ratios, pre-clinical and clinical training and other information.

-Accurate data which is provided by the schools and colleges can be found in two places on the Association of Schools and Colleges of Optometry (ASCO) website under Data & Surveys.
+Accurate data which is provided by the schools and colleges can be found on this page and on the Association of Schools and Colleges of Optometry (ASCO) website under Data & Surveys.